Who are Felix Mobile?

 There are other carbon neutral telcos in Australia, so Felix Mobile isn’t alone in that regard.
 However, Felix is the first telco brand in Australia to be powered by 100 percent renewable energy.

-Felix Mobile have also set a goal of planting 1,000,000 trees by the end of 2022 with the help of a nonprofit organization, One Tree Planted (OTP).
+Felix Mobile have also set a goal of planting 1,000,000 trees by the end of this year, 2022, with the help of a nonprofit organization, One Tree Planted (OTP).
 To do this, the telco promises to plant one tree for every month you remain an active subscriber.

 In order to be able to plant trees all year round, OTP have made it a global effort, choosing over 10 regions (including Australia) where your tree might be planted depending on the time of year or season.